silvernode/space-nim/design.md

 **Ship:** Current ship player has (Ship), ex.
 Yolen

 The *name* property can be set when starting the game while other properties are dependant on progression and set based on interaction with the game word.

+# 2. Gameplay

+The game starts with choosing the name of the player character.
+From there, the player will be given a ship which will be described on the screen (name, stats), on the same screen, the player will be choose a station from a list as the starting location.
+Once a station is chosen, the screen will show menu options for that that station.
+The player can choose to buy, sell, or leave.
+The buy menu shows the station goods and their quantities, and the sell menu will show goods in the players inventory that they player can sell to the station.
+If the player chooses to leave the station, they will be shown the travel screen which will list explore, and stations.
+If the player selects explore, they are taken to a screen that starts and automatic process of finding items which can be sold at stations.
+If the player selects stations, a list of nearby stations will be shown relative to the players' x,y location.

+Exploration also has the chance to encounter an enemy which the player will battle.
+The combat screen will be interactive in much of the same way combat works in Pokemon games.
+The Ship of the player will have different turrets which can be selected during combat.
+If the player wins the battle, items may be dropped from the enemy.
+If the player loses combat, then one random item in the ship inventory will be discarded and the player will be taken to the nearest space station.